Southport - South

 Southport - South has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 30 such projects likely affecting the area.
-Notable ones include Paradiso Place, One Park Lane, 21 Minnie Street Affordable Housing, and Onyx Residences, with the following list detailing those most relevant.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified 30 projects likely to impact the area.
+Notable projects include Paradiso Place, One Park Lane, 21 Minnie Street Affordable Housing, and Onyx Residences.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.